-Due to and due from other funds and transfers: Interfund receivables and payables arise from interfund transactions and are recorded by all funds affected in the period in which transactions are executed.
+Due to and due from other funds: Interfund receivables and payables arise from interfund transactions and are recorded by all funds affected in the period in which transactions are executed.
 The balances result from the time lag between the dates that interfund goods and services are provided or reimbursable expenditures occur, transactions are recorded in the accounting system, and payments between funds are made.
-Transfers are used to move revenues from the fund that is required to collect them to the fund that incurred the reimbursable expenditures in the prior year.

 Revenue recognition: Student funding is provided by the State of Florida through the School Board.
 Such funding is recorded as entitlement revenue in the government-wide financial statements and state source revenue in the fund financial statements.
-This funding is received on a prorata basis over the twelve month period and is adjusted for changes in full-time equivalent (FTE) student population.
+This funding is received on a prorata basis over the twelve-month period and is adjusted for changes in full-time equivalent (FTE) student population.